rutgers/tech-workshops/python/scraping.md

 for child in soup.ul.children:
     print(child)
 ```

+If you want to print out the html tree/tag info in a readable fashion, use the `prettify()` funciton:

+**`print(soup.a.prettify())`

-prettify, get inside of tag
+To get the contents of what's in the tag use `.contents`:

+**`print(soup.a.contents)`

 ## Module 3 - Mini Project

 This link - http://www.cnn.com/services/rss/ has a list of all of CNN's RSS Feeds.
-Use the things you've learned in the workshop to scrape all the titles from the World category RSS all the way down to the Living Category RSS and Print them
+Use the things you've learned in the workshop to scrape all the titles from the World category RSS all the way down to the Living category RSS and print them

 Bonus points for printing the date/time as well!